Rossland The Golden City

 Rossland Heritage Commission

 The Rossland Heritage Commission was created in 2009 through a City of Rossland bylaw.
 The Commission’s mandate is to educate those within and beyond our community on the unique heritage of Rossland and to maintain the Rossland Heritage Register.
-The Heritage Register identifies buildings and sites valued by the community for their historic significance in telling the story of Rossland’s development, particularly of the gold mining era, 1895 - 1929.
+The Heritage Register identifies buildings, sites and neighbourhoods valued by the community for their historic significance in telling the story of Rossland’s development, particularly of the gold mining era, 1895 - 1929.
 Once a Statement of Significance is completed for a heritage building or site, the information is provided to Heritage BC, who then makes this information available on the provincial heritage site and the national heritage site - historicplaces.ca The Heritage Commission endeavors to promote public awareness and appreciation for Rossland’s many heritage places that are an important part of our visual and built environment and that help to define our community’s identity.
 This is done through maintenance of the heritagerossland.com website, updating and maintaining of the Rossland Heritage Register, providing and updating building plaques for our heritage buildings, signage for heritage sites and relevant publications.

 Rossland Court House